The Other Family at The Wren’s Nest

-In honor of this celebration, we want to highlight the African-American people who worked at The Wren’s Nest when the Harris family lived here.
+Today, we wanted to highlight the African-American people who worked at The Wren’s Nest when the Harris family lived here.

 Here is what we know:

-Chloe Henderson was a milkmaid at The Wren’s Nest, traveling approximately two to three miles twice a day from her home near the Philadelphia Baptist Church in the Cascade Road neighborhood to milk the cows.
-She also helped with cleaning around the house and later cooked from time to time.
-She was the mother of 12 children, although it is unclear how many of those children survived childbirth.
-She often took little recovery time after childbirth, returning to work so soon after it always surprised Mrs. Harris.
-Her children often came with her to The Wren’s Nest, working around the house or in the yard.
-In her biography, The Life and Letters of Joel Chandler Harris, Julia Collier Harris (Harris’s daughter-in-law), described Chloe as a “character,” a “very religious” “old soul” with an “unctuous humor, vivid speech and downright ways.”
-We have the most information about Chloe and two known photographs of her, most likely because it is believed she was an inspiration for one of Harris’s other famous characters, Aunt Minervy Ann.
+Chloe Henderson was a domestic worker at The Wren’s Nest, traveling approximately two to three miles twice a day from her home near the Philadelphia Baptist Church in the Cascade Road neighborhood.
+She was the mother of 12 children and her children often came with her to The Wren’s Nest, working around the house or in the yard.
+In her biography, The Life and Letters of Joel Chandler Harris, Julia Collier Harris (Harris’s daughter-in-law), described Chloe as having a “very religious” “old soul” with an “unctuous humor, vivid speech and downright ways.”
+There are two known photographs of Chloe, most likely because it is believed she was an inspiration for one of Harris’s other famous characters, Aunt Minervy Ann.

 Mattie Henderson was Chloe and Mandy Henderson’s sister.
 Like Chloe, she also worked for the Harris family.
-She was a nurse and later a “spiritual healer” for the Harris family.
-Like Chloe, she also cooked from time to time.
+She was a nurse for them.
 Mattie left the Nest sometime before April 25, 1896.

-Mandy Henderson was Mattie and Chloe’s sister and the cook at The Wren’s Nest.
-Of the three sisters, she is mentioned the least often.
-Celie replaced her as cook by 1890.
+Mandy Henderson was Mattie and Chloe’s sister and the primary cook at The Wren’s Nest.
+Of the three Henderson sisters, she is mentioned the least often.
+Celie (see below) replaced her as cook by 1890.

-Rufus Henderson was the butler and general manservant at The Wren’s Nest.
-He also cared for the animals on the farm, including the chickens, the goats, and the donkey.
-Our research leads up to believe he was related to Chloe, however, it is unclear whether he was her husband or her son.
-His relationship with the Harris family seems to have been the most contentious as he left the Nest in January 1899 after a “dispute” with Mrs. Harris.
-In his letter reporting the news, Joel Chandler Harris remarks, “I’m not at all sorry to get rid of Rufus.
-He wasn’t worth the salt he ate in his food.”
-A reminder again that despite any sense of familiarity, he worked for Harris.
+Rufus Henderson was also a domestic worker at The Wren’s Nest.
+He cared for the animals on the farm, including the chickens, the goats, and the donkey.
+Our research leads up to believe he was related to Chloe, however, it is unclear exactly what the familial relationship was.
+Rufus’s relationship with the Harris family seems to have been the most contentious as he left the Nest in January 1899 after a “dispute” with Mrs. Harris.

 Lizzie Henderson was likely one of Chloe’s daughters, but it is never explicitly stated.
-She frequently helped Chloe cook in the kitchen and/or clean the house.
+She frequently worked alongside Chloe, cooking in the kitchen and/or cleaning the house.

-Ed Henderson is mentioned only once in Harris’s letters (April 25, 1896), but is described as part of Chloe’s family.
+Ed Henderson is mentioned only once in Harris’s letters (April 25, 1896) and is described as part of Chloe’s family.
 He was likely one of her sons.

-John is also only mentioned once in Harris’s letters.
+John is only mentioned once in Harris’s letters.
 He worked alongside Chloe, Johnson, Lizzie, Rufus, Banks, and Caroline during the spring cleaning at the Nest in April 1898.

 Banks was the long-time gardener at The Wren’s Nest.
-He also sometimes helped in the kitchen.
-He was married, presumably to Caroline, and had a family although no children or other family members are ever mentioned by name.
+He was married, we think to Caroline, and had a family although no children or other family members are ever mentioned by name.

 Caroline was likely Banks’s wife.
-She is also only mentioned once in Harris’s letters (by name) when she helped with the “genuine” spring cleaning at the Nest in April 1898.
+She is also only mentioned once in Harris’s letters when she worked during the spring cleaning at the Nest in April 1898.